MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 ## Architecture

 The Kusto Emulator is packaged as a Windows Docker Container Image.
-It exposes a query endpoint on HTTP that can be consumed with any client, e.g. [Kusto.Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer-using), [Kusto.CLI](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-cli) or [Kusto.Data SDKs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/about-kusto-data).
+It exposes a query endpoint on HTTP that can be consumed with any client:  [Kusto.Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer-using), [Kusto.CLI](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-cli) or [Kusto.Data SDKs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/about-kusto-data).

 ![Kusto Emulator](media/kusto-emulator/kusto-emulator.png)

 The Kusto Emulator encapsulates the [Kusto Query Engine](https://docs.microsoft.com/en-us/azure/data-explorer/engine-v3).
 It supports all commands and queries within its [architecture limitations](#limitations).
-For instance, [Row Level Security policy commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/rowlevelsecuritypolicy) are supported but since there is no authentication, they are not useful.
+For instance, [Row Level Security policy commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/rowlevelsecuritypolicy) are supported but since there's no authentication, they aren't useful.

 The Kusto Emulator doesn't include a [Data Management service](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-data-overview).
 It therefore doesn't support queued / managed ingestion and streaming ingestion.
 It does however support [ingestion commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-query).

 The data is persisted on disk within the container by default.
-It is therefore as ephemeral as the container is.
+It's therefore as ephemeral as the container is.
 But it can also be persisted outside the container by mounting a volume on the container.

 The Kusto Emulator can access local files for ingestion or [external table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) / [external data](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/externaldata-operator?pivots=azuredataexplorer).